 The school has developed detailed strategies for gathering data on behaviour and behaviour management.
-This is monitored by a member of the school's leadership with appropriate training and experience and facilitates the analysis of the behaviour culture within the school and effective reporting to governors.
+This is monitored by a member of the school's leadership with appropriate training and experience and facilitates the analysis of the behaviour culture within the school and effective reporting to the School Advisory Board.
 The capture and analysis of data includes: